Abdul Sattar Khan Niazi: Professional life

+Maulana Abdul Sattar Khan Niazi was a respected leader and a powerful politician in Mianwali District.
+He earned the title of Mujahid e Millat for his dedication and service to his party and his people.

 Political career

 Abdul Sattar Khan Niazi served as a member of Provincial Assembly of the Punjab, Lahore from 1947 to 1949.

 He was elected member of the National Assembly of Pakistan twice, in 1988 and 1990.

 He was elected to the Senate of Pakistan in 1994 for a six years term.

 Death and legacy

 Abdul Sattar Khan Niazi died in 2001.
 Niazi never married and had no children.